 - Italian Tortellini Pasta Salad

 - Arugula Parmesan Pine Nut Salad

 - Easy Vegetarian Baked Beans from Fork in the Kitchen

 - Rice – classic or cauliflower!

-If you try making this Honey Chipotle BBQ Chicken or any other recipe on the blog, please rate it and leave a comment below.
-I love hearing from you, and other readers will benefit from your experience!
+Enjoy!
+And if you try making this Honey Chipotle BBQ Chicken or any other recipe from Nourish and Fete, please rate it and leave a comment below.
+We love hearing from you, and other readers will benefit from your experience!

 Honey Chipotle BBQ Chicken

 - 1-2 whole chipotle chiles plus 1/4 cup adobo sauce

 - 1/4 cup honey

 - 1/4 cup dijon mustard